2020PB/police-brutality/reports/Oregon.md

 ### Medic shot in chest | July 26th

 Around 7:30, shots can be heard fired by Portland police.
-Protestors can be heard calling for a medic.
-Then several protestors state that a medic was shot with a tear gas canister.
+Protesters can be heard calling for a medic.
+Then several protesters state that a medic was shot with a tear gas canister.
 They state the medic was clearly marked as such.
 The medic was taken to the hospital and reported in a Facebook post that he suffered a "severe chest wall contusion," but nothing more major or permanent.
 In the same post, he states he was shot after attempting to douse a tear gas canister with water.

 tags: medic, shoot, tear-gas, tear-gas-canister